 Many people assume that a cocktail lasts as long as its strongest ingredient.
 This is logical thinking, but in practice, it's not true.
 As soon as you mix different ingredients, the chemical properties of each individual component change.
 Lemon juice oxidizes within hours, syrups can grow mold, and even a strong Negroni loses its character if stored incorrectly.
-In this article, we explain exactly which factors determine the shelf life of cocktails, how long common ingredients truly last, and how you can assess whether your drink is still safe and delicious.
+In this article, we'll explain exactly which factors determine the shelf life of cocktails, how long common ingredients truly last, and how you can assess whether your drink is still safe and delicious.

 Table of Contents